 Con: It lacks that personal relationship that can inspire growth.

 Personal relationships are the greatest strength and weakness of individual mentoring.
 Yes, it can lead off on tangents, and ones without chemistry can ruin the experience; but at the same time, when it works, it works.
-There’s nothing like having that individual coach, friend, or cheerleader that can really push someone to new levels.
-Sometimes, all it takes is the one to really make someone a success.
-It’s definitely not perfect, but one way to see it is as the difference between a group exercise session or a personal trainer, they each have their benefits and drawbacks.
+There’s nothing like having that individual coach, friend, or cheerleader that can push someone to new levels.
+Sometimes, all it takes is the one to make someone a success.
+It’s not perfect, but one way to see it is as the difference between a group exercise session or a personal trainer, they each have their benefits and drawbacks.

 Group mentoring, like individual mentoring, has its pros and cons, and an effective business will utilize both depending on the situation.
 But in order to know which method is effective when, one needs to properly understand the different strengths and weaknesses that each one brings to the table.
 The list here is by no means exhaustive, but it’s a good starting point to reaching that understanding.
 Be sure to take these into account, and you’ll be well on your way to understanding when it is right for you!